-An up-to-date POS solution integrates with any highly-automated inventory management system.
-This gives your staff real-time data with which to make decisions about returns, whether that’s offering a suitable product exchange there and then or arranging a home delivery.
+An up-to-date POS solution gives your staff real-time data with which to make decisions about returns, whether that’s offering a suitable product exchange then and there or arranging a home delivery.

 A product return system sounds like a back-room necessity, just a process that needs to exist but doesn’t drive much value.
 But by optimizing the process with better technology and putting the customer experience first, you can take advantage of the recovery paradox and win more customer loyalty in the long term.

 Meet one-on-one with one of SpotOn's tech experts.
 No high-pressure sales tactics.
 Just a casual conversation to find out if we make sense for your business.